Stock your...

 Kyle helps lead the Food & Beverage brand partnerships team at Faire.
 He grew up in Northern California and has spent the majority of his career working in food.
 He graduated from New York University and shortly thereafter moved back to San Francisco and immersed himself in the local food movement.
 He’s previously led wholesale programs at 4505 Meats, Black Oak Coffee Roasters and Bellwether Coffee, and co-founded a Food & Beverage consulting company to advise emerging brands on growing their businesses.
 He’s also worked at numerous restaurants throughout the region including the Delfina Restaurant Group.

-2023 Judges
+2024 Judges

 Dava Guthmiller

-Chief Creative Officer, Noise 13
+Chief Creative Director/Founder, Noise 13

 Olga Katsnelson

-Founder/CEO, Postcard Communications
+Founder / CEO, Postcard Communications

 Summer Thompson